gasparrini/ItalyCOVIDdeath/README.md

 Scortichini M, Schneider dos Santos R, De' Donato F, De Sario M, Michelozzi P, Davoli M, Masselot P, Sera F, Gasparrini A. Excess mortality during the COVID-19 outbreak in Italy: a two-stage interrupted time series analysis. *International Journal of Epidemiology*.
 2020;49(6):1909.1917.
 DOI: 10.1093/ije/dyaa169 [[freely available here](http://www.ag-myresearch.com/2020_scortichini_ije.html)]

+The work was supported by the Medical Research Council-UK (Grant ID: MR/M022625/1) and the European Union’s Horizon 2020 Project Exhaustion (Grant ID: 820655).

 ### Full results by geographical area, sex, age groups, and period

 The full set of results, including number and fraction of excess deaths (with 95\%eCI) by geographical aggregation (provinces, region, and full country), sex, age groups, and period (15th of February - 15th of May 2020, and then by week starting from the 1st of February) is provided in the [output folder](https://github.com/gasparrini/ItalyCOVIDdeath/tree/master/output) of this repository.